Milker90/npage/README.md

 ## Note
-Do not use directly pageviewhelper to create a MultiProvider for a tabbarview widget， because in tabbarview, when the page is switched, the ViewModel in the page will be disposed
+Do not use directly pageviewhelper to create a MultiProvider for a tabbarview widget, because in tabbarview, when the page is switched, the ViewModel in the page will be disposed